shevdan/OCR_DataBases/README.md

 Pull requests are welcome. \
 For major changes, please open an issue first to discuss what you would like to change.

-To make create a pull request:
+To create a pull request:

 * Fork this repository on GitHub
 * Clone the project to your computer